ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     !!! info
         If any of these windows are missing or you accidentally close one, you can open any window again from within the View menu at the very top left of the Core editor.

-2. Press **Play** at the top of the editor, and see your message appear on screen!
+2. Press **Play** at the top of the editor, and see your message appear on screen in the top left!

     ![Play Button](../../img/scripting/playButton.png "Click this to preview your game in single-player mode."){: .center}